Reports: Mori to resign Tokyo Olympics over sexist remarks

 The IOC accepted Mori’s apology and said the case was closed.
 Then it waited almost a week to issue a more forceful statement and said his remarks were “absolutely inappropriate.”
 It pointed out that the local organizing committee also called the remarks “inappropriate.”
 The IOC has not called publicly for Mori to resign.
 Most of its statement about Mori focused on how it says it has improved gender-equality in the Olympics over the last 25 years.

-MIZUHO FUKUSHIMA, head of the Democratic Socialist Party
+MIZUHO FUKUSHIMA, head of the Social Democratic Party

 Opposition leaders have been pressuring Prime Minister Yoshihide Suga to convince Mori to step down.
 There are unconfirmed reports in Japan that former Prime Minister Shinzo Abe might replace Mori.
 Mori got his job in 2014, when Abe was prime minister.